Clarke v. Wisconsin Elections Commission: Johnson v. Wisconsin Elections Commission

 As requested by the Republican Party of Wisconsin, the Wisconsin Supreme Court assumed original jurisdiction over the case Johnson v.
 Wisconsin Elections Commission, which would update the legislative maps to account for population changes in the 2020 census.
 In taking the case, the conservative majority on the court also attempted to define a standard to use in judging map proposals.
 Referred to commonly as "least changes", the conservative majority explained that they would seek the fewest changes necessary to bring the map into legal compliance with the new census data.
 This was an effort by the court to create a legal framework for their decision, since the court acknowledged that the state court lacked useful constitutional, legal, or judicial precedent to properly dispose of a redistricting case.
 This standard alone, however, represented a significant partisan victory for the Republicans, as the existing maps had been intentionally designed in 2011 to give partisan advantage to Republican candidates.

-Surprisingly, the maps proposed by the Democratic governor, Tony Evers, were more compliant with the Wisconsin Supreme Court's "least changes" standard than were those proposed by the Republican legislature.
-Most of the conservative justices on the Wisconsin Supreme Court, however, voted to abandon their own standard and simply select the Republican maps.
-But one swing vote, justice Brian Hagedorn, sided with the court's three liberal justices to form a majority to follow the "least changes" standard and select Evers' maps.
-Republicans in the legislature, however, immediately appealed the decision to the United States Supreme Court, which struck down the Johnson decision in a unsigned opinion criticizing the defective process that the Wisconsin Supreme Court had adopted.
+The previous map contained six majority-minority districts.
+Justice Brian Hagedorn sided with the court's three liberal justices to select Democratic Governor Tony Evers's maps, which included seven majority-minority districts.
+Republicans in the legislature appealed the decision to the United States Supreme Court, arguing that a seventh majority-minority district was an unconstitutional racial gerrymander.
+The Supreme Court struck down the maps in an unsigned opinion, remanding the case for further consideration of whether the Voting Rights Act required a seventh majority-minority district.

-With the case returned to the Wisconsin Supreme Court, Hagedorn quickly switched his vote and sided with the court's conservatives to adopt the Republican legislative maps.
-In his concurring opinion, Hagedorn again acknowledged that the court did not have the proper process for adjudicating all of the complexities of a redistricting case, and that they had now run out of time to attempt to deal with those issues.
+With the case returned to the Wisconsin Supreme Court, Hagedorn sided with the court's conservatives to adopt the Republican legislative maps, which contained five majority-minority districts.
+In his concurring opinion, Hagedorn acknowledged that the court did not have the proper process for adjudicating all of the complexities of a redistricting case, and that they had now run out of time to attempt to deal with those issues.